backpagepod/backpagepod.github.io/content/episode/2026-02-23-xxl-44-2026-oscar-nominees-ranked/index.md

 - Ralph Fiennes in the 28 Years Later and 28 Years Later: The Bone Temple

 ## Worst Hang
-- Sean Penn in one battle One Battle After Another
+- Sean Penn in One Battle After Another
 - any of the Jimmies in 28 Years Later: The Bone Temple
 - the sick kid in If I Had Legs I'd Kick You